 Interactions – This is the most immediate feedback one can give to employees regarding your level of support.
-Are you criticizing and judging them?
-Or are you coaching and challenging them?
+Are you criticizing and judging them; or are you coaching and challenging them?
 Are you listening to their concerns?

 Decisions – As leaders the decisions we make affect everyone on the team.
-Let me ask you: Are you considering if you should be making the decision?
+Let me ask you: Are you considering whether you should be making the decision?
 Have you involved your team in making the decision (especially when it affects them directly)?
 Are you empowering them to control their success?

 Actions – As the old adage goes “actions speak louder than words.”
 Our actions send employees the most powerful message.
-How we choose to act, especially when they are not present informs them as to how much we consider the impact we have on them by our actions.
+How we choose to act, especially when they are not present, informs them as to how much we consider the impact we have on them by our actions.
 Are you addressing their concerns?

 How much support is necessary?

 Training that is adequate.
 How many times do we take new hires and “throw them to the lions”?
 Consider that at the hiring stage you are making a first impression on the employee.
-If this is how they are on-boarded, how are we setting the stage for their engagement and the culture?
+If this is how they are on-boarded, how are we setting the stage for their engagement and the organization’s culture?